flyerhzm/huangzhimin.com/_posts/2011-10-31-reset_counter-in-rails.markdown

 ---
 layout: post
-title: reset_counter in rails
+title: reset_counters in rails
 categories:
 - rails
 ---
-I thought reset_counter method is to reset a counter_cache column to be 0, but it is not.
-After trying several times, I finally realize that reset_counter is to update the value of counter_cache column to the exact count of associations.
-The usecase of reset_counter is when you add the counter_cache in migration and update the counter_cache value, like
+I thought reset_counters method is to reset a counter_cache column to be 0, but it is not.
+After trying several times, I finally realize that reset_counters is to update the value of counter_cache column to the exact count of associations.
+The usecase of reset_counters is when you add the counter_cache in migration and update the counter_cache value, like